FarukExpress/admin-ninja-docs/docs/src/index.md

     details: Allows you to choose between light, dark, and semi-dark themes.
   - title: Multiple Layouts
     details: Switch between layouts to experience a whole new look and feel.
-footer: COPYRIGHT © 2022 Php, All rights reserved.
+footer: COPYRIGHT &copy; 2023-Present phafex, All rights Reserved.
 ---